UEFA Youth League quarter-finals: Sporting, Milan through; AZ-Madrid, Dortmund-Hajduk to come | UEFA Youth League

 Sporting are into the finals for the first time, thanks to a goal by Rodrigo Ribeiro in front of several senior players as well as Portugal's new coach Roberto Martínez.
 There was an early blow to Liverpool with key man Ben Doak forced off early by a head injury but the game remained tight.

-However, on 65 minutes Sporting made the break through as Rodrigo Ribeiro excellently controlled David Monteiro long pass and produced a confident finish for his sixth goal of the campaign.
+However, on 65 minutes Sporting made the breakthrough as Rodrigo Ribeiro excellently controlled David Monteiro's long pass and produced a confident finish for his sixth goal of the campaign.
 Liverpool had their moments but for the third time they have fallen just short of Nyon in the quarter-finals.

 Milan had never made the quarter-finals before this season but are now into the last four.
 The Italian side were knocked out in the 2021/22 group stage by Atlético, who today were in their fifth last-eight tie, but the Spanish team missed out on making the semis for the second year running and Adrian Niño's record run of scoring in seven consecutive Youth League games ended as he went off injured not long after Milan made it 2-0.